Theta Tau: The present-day (1991-present)

+In 2025, the fraternity become international with the formation of the first group at the University of Manchester in England, United Kingdom with efforts led by undergraduate Andrew W. Fretwell.
+There are ongoing efforts to continue this momentum in the United Kingdom with additional groups forming.

 Symbols

 The primary symbols of Theta Tau are the Hammer and Tongs, and the gear wheel.
 One of the fraternity's original artifacts of incorporation is the bolt of "strength and unity", fabricated by Schrader in 1904.
 Made of brass and painted the historic dark red found in the official crest, this bolt has survived almost unscathed over the years.

 The flag of Theta Tau is broken into four quadrants, alternately colored dark red and gold.
 In the upper left corner is the crest of Theta Tau.
 In the opposing corner are Greek letters ΘΤ in gold.
 There is also an alternate flag that is divided along its length into three equal sections, the left and right dark red with gold in the center bearing dark red letters Θ and Τ arranged vertically.
 The letters ΘΤ in dark red are found in the center section.

 The fraternity's colors are dark red and gold, while its gem is dark red garnet.
 The more common pyrope garnet, used in the member's badge, is used based on color and availability.
 The oldest symbol of the fraternity still in use is the coat of arms adopted in 1906.
 It may only be displayed or worn by members.

 The first badge was a gold skull with the letters Θ and Τ on its forehead and a crossed hammer and tongs beneath, but this was replaced in 1911.
 The four items of official jewelry remain the member's badge, gear pin (called the sister pin until 1994), pledge insignia, and official recognition button.
 Other insignia have been adopted over the years.
 The colony program sparked the design of the simple colony pin and colony pledge pin.